 Once the images were dry, I used my white cotton gloves to protect the print, and used my paper trimmer to trim off the white border around each image, leaving me with 9, 8×10 borderless prints.

 My next step was to decide how I wanted to mount my photos.
 After laying the sections out on black mat board, I realized I loved the look of the black background in-between the photo sections.
 It gave the appearance of looking through a multi-paned window.

 I decided to have the print framed and wanted it to really stand out within the frame, so I worked with a local frame shop to create the final product.
 I had each section dry mounted to 1/4” thick foam core.
 The sections were then mounted onto black mat board, approximately 1/4” apart from each other, with a ½” border around the edges.
 Even though there is a black space between each section, it will look like one smooth continuous image.

 Next, I selected a simple black frame, and opted for museum grade glass, to allow the full beauty of the paper to shine through.
 It’s important to make sure your framer puts the images in proper order and right side up when assembling the final image.

-It’s very easy to get the images rotated, especially on skies, where clouds may not match up if the images are not placed in the proper order.
-You may want them to take a quick photo of the image when you laid out, for their reference, or lightly pencil and an “up” arrow on the back of each print.
+Be careful not to get the images rotated, especially on skies, where clouds may not match up if the images are not placed in the proper order.
+You may want to take a quick photo of the images when you first laid them out, for reference, or lightly pencil an “up” arrow on the back of each print.